-The removal of the body from the cross of Jesus, or the deposition, is here set in "Golgotha
+The removal from the cross of the body of Jesus, or Deposition, is here set in "Golgotha

-This is a hybrid symbolic fusion and confusion of two opposing symbols, on the one hand the U.S. flag represents the American capitalist liberalism and the dream Yankees, on the other hand, the burqa is Islamic fundamentalism and the chauvinist regime Taliban.
+This is a symbolic hybrid: the fusion and confusion of two opposing symbols; on the one hand, the United States flag represents American capitalist liberalism and the yankee dream, on the other hand, the burqa represents Islamic chauvinistic fundamentalism and the regime of the Taliban.

-In the background (top left), among the findings of industrial archeology, you can see the Pieta of Michelangelo, a marble sculpture of 1498-99, while in the background, right under the law is written in Hebrew, GolgothaR03;R03;, that is, the place of the skull.
+In the background, in the upper left, among the finds of industrial archeology, is visible the "Pietà" (sculpture by Michelangelo Buonarroti of 1498-99); while in the right back of the picture the text is read in Hebrew: Golgota, that is, the place of the skull.